 Your company’s presence on search and social channels will greatly impact your awareness, reputation and consumers’ trust.
 Of course, it all comes down to what we can call the backbone of inbound marketing - high quality content.

 Organisations produce different types of content in order to move their leads through the different stages of the buying cycle.
-Infographics, for example, have seen the largest year-over-year increase in usage: in 2013, 38% of B2B marketers were using infographics, compared with 51% this year.
+Infographics, for example, have seen the largest year-over-year increase in usage: 38% of B2B marketers were using infographics, compared with 51% this year.

 Intelligence in content targeting naturally leads to the question of segmentation:

 The most effective B2B marketers tailor content more often by categories like industry trend (65%), profile of individual decision makers (59%), company characteristics (55%), stage in the buying cycle (43%) and more.

 One of the many perks of the inbound marketing methodology is the capabilities of effectively measure ROI.

 Inbound marketing also enables businesses to close the loop between their marketing and sales efforts.
 Yet it seems like companies haven’t completely utilized their content collateral for sales enablement purposes.

 Blogging remains one of the most powerful ways to distribute content, especially for search marketing purposes: